Routes

 const data = context.getInitData();

-// If do not get the expected data
+// If the expected data is not obtained

 if (!data.message) {